theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 | HTTP response body | The response body of the extraction contains the extraction log. |

 For information, refer to the [API Reference](api-reference.md).

-!!! note
-	The status code 200 indicates a successful extraction call.
-It does not indicate a successful execution of the extraction.

 ### :material-arrow-right-thin: Synchronous Extractions